EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 I love them both.
 The first is developed by Canonical while the second by the Kubernetes team itself.

-This isn't going to be a step-by-step tutorial on using Kubernetes.
-I encourage you to read the documentation or possibly seek out a good online course if you don't know anything yet.
-Read on even in this case though — it's nothing that would be overly complex.
+This isn’t going to be a step-by-step tutorial on using Kubernetes.
+I encourage you to read the documentation or possibly seek out a good online course if you don’t know anything yet.
+Read on even in this case though—it’s nothing that would be overly complex.

-Next, you'll need the Argo Workflows.
+Next, you’ll need the Argo Workflows.
 The installation is really easy.
 The full yet simple documentation can be found [here](https://argoproj.github.io/docs/argo/demo.html).

 #### The project structure

-Here's how the project looks like in the end:
+Here’s what the project looks like in the end:

 ```bash
 .